VVenkatesh215/portfolio/README.md

 # Portfolio Website

-This is a simple portfolio website created using HTML, CSS, and lightweight JavaScript.
+This is a simple portfolio website created using HTML, CSS, and JS.
 The website showcases the skills, experience, and projects of an individual, making it suitable for presenting to potential employers or clients.

 ## Project Structure